-WILL YOU GET REIMBURSED ON THE RENTAL CAR?
+WILL YOU GET REIMBURSED FOR THE RENTAL CAR?

 If you have rental insurance under your own auto insurance policy, your insurance company will likely reimburse you on the rental bill, up to the maximum rental policy limit.
 Take a look at your declarations page to see what this is.
 You can also call your agent for assistance.
 If the accident was not your fault, it will not raise your insurance premiums if you go through your insurance.
 Your insurance will seek reimbursement from the other driver's insurance company for whatever your insurance company pays out.